yuanqing811/sesh_lottery/README.md

 - **Lottery System**: Select attendees and waitlist based on defined priorities.

 ## Prerequisites
-   Ensure you have the following installed on your systePYthon 3.9 or later
+   Ensure you have the following installed on your system: Python 3.9 or later

 ## Installation